terraform-ibm-modules/terraform-ibm-enterprise-app-java/solutions/fully-configurable/README.md

 - A resource group, if an existing one is not passed in.
 - An Enterprise Application Service for Java instance.
 - An optional [Service to Service authorisation policy](https://cloud.ibm.com/docs/account?topic=account-serviceauth) to authorise the Enterprise Application instance to reach an instance of MQ service.
-The same authorisation policy can be configured at account scope, at resource scope or at resource group scope according to the source and target attributes.
+The authorisation policy is configured at MQ resource instance scope if enabled.
+- An optional [Service to Service authorisation policy](https://cloud.ibm.com/docs/account?topic=account-serviceauth) to authorise the Enterprise Application instance to reach an instance of DB2 service.
+The authorisation policy is configured at DB2 resource instance scope if enabled.

 <!-- ![Enterprise Application Service for Java architecture](../../reference-architecture/deployable-architecture-ease.svg) -->